Section 25: Additional Requirements for Federal Agency Funded Research

 25.1.6 Multi-site or Collaborative Research Requirements

 Any investigator developing a proposal for DoD funding or other support that involves collaborating institutions needs to consult the sponsoring DoD component to identify additional requirements for multi-site research.
-Formal agreements may be necessary to ensure that participating institutions understand specific roles and responsibilities of each party.
+When conducting multi-site research, a formal agreement between organizations is required to specify the roles and responsibilities of each party.